 Just then, Shotgun arrives at the door and kills the guard, Shotgun’s unconscious body having apparently been left completely fucking unguarded this entire time.
 I am continuing to suspect that this is not a professional yadda yadda.
 Shotgun decides to sneak in through the obvious hole in the church’s roof (after leaving a corpse on their front porch?), and recognizes all present, so she decides to sneak closer to hear what they have to say.
 W-Why?
 You have the entire leadership of AVALANCHE right in front of you!
 Call!
 This!
 In!

 Sears goes in personally at this point, and Shotgun leads him away for no obvious reason.
-They end up fighting just on top of the sanctuary area, and (after the fight) Sears knocks Shotgun to the ground, where she, like everyone else, ends up landing in the fucking super-magnet attached to Aerith’s flower bed.
+They end up fighting just on top of the sanctuary area, but after the fight, Sears knocks Shotgun to the ground, where she, like everyone else, ends up landing in the fucking super-magnet attached to Aerith’s flower bed.
 Aerith objects to everyone standing on her flowers (god, Aerith, a woman was just thrown violently into them during a fight to the death!), and Sears and Fuhito engage you together.
 Shotgun remarks that she “really can’t win,” and Aerith… really, Aerith?
 Continues to shout about people shouting on the flowers.
 This probably has to do with your post-mission rating (which is provided by Aerith), but how annoying!
 Worse, Ririn seems to get in trouble just for walking on the borders!
 It may be that she’s yelling at Fuhito and Sears, but Ririn doesn’t make any attempt to keep them off the flowers – indeed, Ririn uses the Gravity spell numerous times to move the two AVALANCHE admins on to the flowers, as a stall tactic since you can’t win this fight and have to survive instead.
-The fight ends about a minute and a half later, probably only a single minute once you crop out the time Ririn spent selecting spells from the menu, and more than that, the time it takes to clear Aerith’s numerous text boxes.
+The fight ends about a minute and a half later, probably only a single minute once you crop out the time Ririn spent selecting spells from the menu, and more than that, also crop the time it takes to clear Aerith’s numerous text boxes.

 Aerith, having decided that all this flower-stomping means she can’t trust AVALANCHE any further, starts shouting, but AVALANCHE are distracted away from her when Elfé starts showing signs of illness and they say they have to retreat.
 Aerith asks what’s going on, and Fuhito says that Elfé is ill and would need “something like” the Promised Land to be cured.
 He leaves her with that passive-aggressive ultimatum.